 THE MAGIC OF READING

 Reading was once the Internet, Google, Facebook, Twitter, and Ipad of the day.
 For centuries, up until the 1950s, reading was the most powerful form of intellectual stimulation available to children.
-Yes, talking with people could be even more stimulating but most children could only talk with a few people and the people they talked with had to be in the same room until the telephone and radiowith them.
+Yes, talking with people could be even more stimulating, but most children could only talk with a few people and the people they talked with had to be in the room with them (until the telephone and radio).
 But children who could read could engage with the minds of people from all over the world and throughout history, and, they could do it all by themselves.

 Back in those days children really wanted to learn to read.
 Whether it was to read comic books, the sports page, or classic literature, children’s natural appetites to enjoy and learn about their world (and avoid boredom) drove them into reading.
 There was nothing else even remotely like reading.
 Back in those days reading was as close as most kids could get to ‘going to Disneyland’.
 Back in those days, reading had a uniquely powerful appeal that children couldn’t help but be attracted to.